-As shall be seen below, these aspects of the industry have significant environmental implications.
+As will be seen below, these aspects of the industry have significant environmental implications.

-Sizeable Growth In Outputs: Total production of industrial wood products in all three countries has grown strongly since 1975 - by 60% in the United States, 140% in Canada and 60% in Mexico.
-Table 1 shows production of the major industrial roundwood categories.2
+Sizeable Growth in Outputs: Total production of industrial wood products in all three countries has grown strongly since 1975-by 60 percent in the United States, 140 percent in Canada and 60 percent in Mexico.
+Table 1 shows production of the major industrial roundwood categories.

-The U.S. dominates production in all categories of industrial roundwood production.
-Between 1975 and 1996, production grew most for laminated veneers, particle board, and fiberboard.
-The fastest growth occurred in the production of oriented strandboard production, which rose nearly 50-fold from admittedly a small base.
-Lower-value lumber production also rose by 42%.
+The US dominates production in all categories of industrial roundwood production.
+Between 1975 and 1996, production grew most for laminated veneers, particleboard, and fiberboard.
+The fastest growth occurred in the production of oriented strandboard, which rose nearly 50-fold from an admittedly small base.
+Lower-value lumber production also rose by 42 percent.

-The Canadian picture resembles that in the United States in that production of processed wood products, such as particle board and laminated veneers, increased.
-The growth was, however, much slower than in the U.S. By way of contrast, lumber production rose more than 130%, much faster than in the U.S.
+The Canadian picture resembles that in the United States, in that production of processed wood products, such as particleboard and laminated veneers, increased.
+The growth was, however, much slower than in the US.
+By way of contrast, Canadian lumber production rose more than 130 percent, much faster than in the US.